GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

 ```bash
 kubectl logs <POD_NAME> -f
 ```

+After about 15 minutes you should be able to see fine-tuning logs.
 The output should look like this:
 ```log
 {'loss': 0.8569, 'grad_norm': 1.615104079246521, 'learning_rate': 1.0277984159122733e-07, 'epoch': 0.99}
 {'loss': 0.8612, 'grad_norm': 2.9606473445892334, 'learning_rate': 8.391511416816489e-09, 'epoch': 1.0}